We'll also explain what the heck it means

 1. Trusted Platform Module (TPM) – This is basically a chip that in on newer processors that has extra security features.
 When BitLocker uses TPM, it stores the encryption key on the chip itself.
 If you don’t have a chip that supports TPM, then you can still use BitLocker, but you’ll have to store the encryption key on a USB stick.

 2. Administrator Policy – So what’s all the stuff about selecting X and Y policy for OS volumes?
 Basically, it’s a group policy setting that has to be changed that will allow BitLocker to work without the TPM requirement.

 The fix is pretty straight-forward, just follow the instructions and don’t make any other changes.

-Step 1– Open the group policy editor by pressing the Windows Key + R or by opening the charms bar in Windows 8 and typing in Run.
+Step 1– Open the group policy editor by pressing the Windows Key + R or by clicking on Start in Windows 10 and typing in Run.
 In the Run dialog box, go ahead and type in gpedit.msc and press Enter.